 31: Race mirror: $ Least expensive

 Clip on Race mirrors may be a bit taboo.
 They may be more common in hardparked Civics than at the track, but don’t count them out.
 A nice 12″ flat Mirror gives extra visibility without being obnoxiously large.
 I initially got the slightly larger mirror for my Miata since the rollbar blocked much of my rearward view.
 I was so happy with it, I kept it in for the entire time I owned the car, and the extra visibility gave me more confidence driving in traffic.
 (Just make sure its secured… the typical clip on mechanism may not hold up to the rigors of track use).
 Now, I’ve attached that same mirror directly to my rollcage.
 They are essential to seeing out of a track or race car well.
 I even have a few friends who use these in their trucks for better visibility when towing.
 I bough another one for use my daily driver as well.

 30: Camera Mounts: $ Least Expensive

 If you don’t have a social media sharable video of your adventures on track, did it even really happen?
 Everyone is showing up with GoPros to get video of their track-day.
 There are many different places and ways to mount a video camera, perhaps a cheap kit can give another option.
-I personally gave some very exciting video from a camera almost at ground level under my front bumper and one mounted rearward on my back bumper.
+I personally have some very exciting video from a camera almost at ground level under my front bumper and one mounted rearward on my back bumper.
 Name brand stuff can be very expensive, but I’ve had good luck with cheap knockoff mounts.
 The plastic doesn’t always hold up well, but there’s metal options for anything exterior.

 29: Hubs: $-$$$ Relatively cheap